EonaCat/csGoConfig/README.md

 - F12: Create Steam Screenshot
 - DEL: Reload configuration file

-- E: Enable or disable the in-game instructor for easy bomb find
+- ,: Enable or disable the in-game instructor for easy bomb find
 - \: Drop the C4 on the ground
 - ALT: Jump throw a grenade